-In our previous blog ‘Establishing a corporate presence in Australia (Part 1)’ we addressed some FAQs about structures of proprietary companies and the duties of their directors.
-In this blog we discuss foreign investment requirements, the corporate tax system in Australia and employment agreements.
+In our previous insights ‘Establishing a corporate presence in Australia (Part 1)’ we addressed some FAQs about structures of proprietary companies and the duties of their directors.
+In this insights we discuss foreign investment requirements, the corporate tax system in Australia and employment agreements.

 Please contact us if you wish to discuss the requirements of establishing operations in Australia.
 Our team can provide you with advice in relation to the most appropriate structure for your business.